ConfederacyOfGaia/ghosts-of-saltmarsh/xp.md

 ### Magic Items

 You can arrange for Xendros to procure a magic item for you.
-The costs are 8 XP for a Very Rare item, 6 XP for a Rare item, and 4 XP for an Uncommon item.
+The costs are 4 XP for an Uncommon item, 7 XP for a Rare item, and 10 XP for a Very Rare item.
 If the item is a consumable (potion or scroll), the cost is reduced by half.
 Only non-unique items are available this way.

 Such a special order must be arranged with Xendros in person, and takes 1d4 weeks to arrive.